mmiranda222/.statsuite/content/getting started/faqs/de-customisation-configuration.md

 **add image**

 ### Homepage facets
-Define the IDs and number of facets should be returned on the homepage "browse by".<br>
+Define the IDs and number of facets that are returned under the homepage "browse by".<br>
 You must enter the ID of an indexed ConcepScheme, e.g. ref_area.<br>
 **If none**, then all indexed ConceptSchemes are returned as facets.<br>